-- We are not proponents of telling somebody that we want you to be immobilized for long periods of time or “forever.”
-This is definitely not the right route.
-However when you have a lot of instability sometimes you need periods of immobilization to allow our treatments to do their job in strengthening and regenerating the soft tissue of the ligaments and supportive connective tissue in the neck.
+We are not proponents of telling somebody that we want you to be immobilized for long periods of time.
+However when you have a lot of instability sometimes you need periods of immobilization to allow treatments to have their best chance of success in strengthening and regenerating the soft tissue of the ligaments and supportive connective tissue in the neck.

 - We want to make sure that while the patient is wearing their collar which could be depending on your individual case could be for as short as a week and could be for a couple of months, but, while the patient is wearing the collar we want to make sure that the neck has stability and integrity and to allow our treatments to have maximum effect.

 Static and Dynamic imaging and checking the collar